Tailored solutions for business success

-Our skilled staff stays abreast of the latest B-BBEE rules and regulations, and by so doing we are well placed to advise on all aspects of B-BBEE, for both local and international clients.
+The B-BBEE legislation is constantly evolving and the Amended Codes of Good Practice are highly complex with numerous unintended consequences for organisations who do not correctly implement the Codes.
+RSM’s skilled B-BBEE experts stay abreast of the latest B-BBEE rules and regulations and are well placed to advise on all aspects of B-BBEE, for both local and international clients.

 - Advising and structuring complex ownership structures and funding models (including employee share trusts) and Equity Equivalent Programmes

-- Assisting with compiling the information for the rating pack that goes to the rating agency, and liaising with the rating agency throughout the process to ensure optimal scoring is achieved
+- Assisting with compiling the information for the B-BBEE verification rating pack that goes to the rating agency, and liaising with the rating agency throughout the process to ensure optimal scoring is achieved

 - Perform a GAP analysis at any stage of the process to identify possible interventions that could improve the rating